Frequency and Phase Synchronization in Distributed Antenna Arrays Based on Consensus Averaging and Kalman Filtering: Frequency and Phase Synchronization in Open-Loop Coherent Distributed Antenna Arrays

-Finally, we model the frequency and phase estimation errors, i.e., $\varepsilon_f$ and $\varepsilon_\theta$, for all the nodes in an open-loop CDA as follow.
+Finally, we model the frequency and phase estimation errors, i.e., $\varepsilon_f$ and $\varepsilon_\theta$, for all the nodes in a distributed antenna array as follows.
 Since both frequency and phase of an oscillator in the node's transceiver are influenced by the random offsets, their exact values are unknown to the nodes and must be estimated.
-Furthermore, the nodes may enable a local broadcast of their signals to share their frequencies and phases with their neighboring nodes.
-To estimate these parameters, we assume that each node collect $L=Tf_s$ samples of its signals over an an observation window of length $T$ with sampling frequency $f_s$, and uses, for instance, fast Fourier transform based maximum likelihood estimators as discussed in \cite{Liao2011,Zhou_2019}.
+Furthermore, the nodes may enable a local broadcast to share their frequencies and phases with their neighboring nodes.
+To estimate these parameters, we assume that each node collects $L=Tf_s$ samples of its signals over an an observation window of length $T$ with sampling frequency $f_s$, and uses, for instance, fast Fourier transform based maximum likelihood estimators as discussed in \cite{Liao2011,Zhou_2019}.
 The standard deviation of the frequency and phase estimation errors is lower bounded by the Cramer-Rao lower bound (CRLB) equations which are derived in \cite{Richards_radar}.
 The CRLB for the frequency estimation error is given by

 and the CRLB for phase estimation error is